 When I was searching my mind and heart for topics, I considered things like when I breastfed, and where I breastfed.
 I also thought about who supported me along the way.
-Communication and support throughout the breastfeeding experience is the 3rd dimension so often overlooked.
+Communication and support throughout the breastfeeding experience is the third dimension so often overlooked.

-As the folks at WBW state it:
+As the folks at World Breastfeeding Week state:

 This third dimension includes cross-generation, cross-sector, cross-gender, and cross-culture communication and encourages the sharing of knowledge and experience, thus enabling wider outreach.

-I wonder: Do younger mothers have the same interest and desire to breastfeed?
-Are some cultures more likely to promote breastfeeding?
 And why are the dads seemingly out of the loop when it comes to breastfeeding?
 (No worries, I didn’t spare my husband ONE.
 AGONIZING.
 DETAIL. 🙂 Love you, babe!).

 I’d love to hear from my readers your experiences and opinions on this topic!
 Did your cultural / family / social background play any influence in your decision to breastfeed or not to breastfeed?